The Faculty of Engineering offers the opportunity to study for full-time and part-time MPhil and PhD degrees across each

 If you are interested in applying to do an MPhil or PhD in the Faculty of Engineering we would recommend that you familiarise yourself with our research areas and staff expertise and then contact us to discuss your research project proposal with the relevant supervisor in the first instance.
 You can then visit our applications pages

 to find out how to apply.

-First class or upper second class honours degree in engineering, physics, computer science, mathematics or other related disciplines.
-This may be supplemented by an appropriate MSc.
+MPhil: A first or upper second class honours degree (or international equivalent) in computer science, engineering, mathematics, physics or other related disciplines.
+Non-UK qualifications will be assessed against this standard.